omry/omegaconf/docs/source/structured_config.rst

 Interpolations
 ^^^^^^^^^^^^^^

-:ref:`interpolation` works normally with Structured configs but static type checkers may object to you assigning a string to another type.
+:ref:`interpolation` works normally with Structured configs, but static type checkers may object to you assigning a string to another type.
-To work around it, use SI and II described below.
+To work around this, use the special functions ``omegaconf.SI`` and ``omegaconf.II`` described below.

 .. doctest::